 Information and Communications Technology objectives are not taught in isolation but are taught using meaningful projects, which are integrated into the other subjects.

 The main purpose of Kindergarten is to strengthen the sense of dignity and self-worth within the young child and their family and to prepare the children for Grade One.
 The kindergarten program provides a 'child centered' environment where youngsters can work and play individually or in small groups at learning centers.
 Large group activities such as gym and music are also provided.
 Parental involvement is essential in a Kindergarten program.
-Parents are asked to serve as volunteer assistants, drivers on field trips, sub-committee members, and members of the School Council.
+Parents are asked to serve as volunteer assistants, help supervise field trips, sub-committee members, and members of the School Council.
 In addition, involvement of people and agencies in the community are emphasized.
 Field trips to various places in the city will be taken throughout the year.
-An activity fee will be charged.

 Field trips are planned by teachers to enhance the curriculum and work done in the classroom.
 When out in the community, students represent their families and Galbraith, and expected behaviours are required.
 Field trips are only taken when the staff can ensure adequate supervision.
 Parents are welcome to participate on field trips.

 Students may check out two (2) books at a time from the library with a one (1) week limit if previous books are returned.
 Special arrangements for additional books for research purposes can be made with the library technician.
 Students will be assessed for lost or damaged books.
 Fines must be paid before other books are loaned.
 Reference books, charts, etc. may not be removed from the school.
 They may be checked out and used in the classroom for research purposes.